hoangcuong2011/Good-Papers/README.md

 Question: how to train the model (maximize the likelhood of the data?) not sure I am missing something but they didn't describe that?
 This is no doubt a very cool work, and I was wondering how to apply the model to NLP applications as well!
+Finally, combining the model with VAE, GAN and autoagressive models could be a promising direction (see https://www.cs.toronto.edu/~duvenaud/courses/csc2541/slides/lec3-autoregressive.pdf)